Princess Kate Brings Back a Familiar Blazé Milano Coat After Palace's Rare Comment on Her Style

 Although she initially appeared to have paired the coat with the same wine-hued Kiltane turtleneck she wore for her Jan.
 14 outing at Royal Marsden Hospital, her sweater looks to be a different burgundy knit with a ribbed texture.

 Although Kate wore heels for her engagement at the cancer hospital, she wore some more weather-appropriate slouchy boots for Tuesday's trip to the prison.
-The princess also added a new (to us) pair of earrings, wearing a $1,260 gold pearl cluster style sold by British jeweler Katherine James.
-The brand confirmed to Marie Claire that the earrings, made from 18-carat yellow gold and seed pearls, "were a one-off vintage pair that sold a few years ago, dating to the 1960s/1970s."
+The princess also added a new (to us) pair of earrings, wearing a $1,260 vintage gold pearl cluster style.
+British jeweler Katherine James tells Marie Claire that while she cannot confirm she sold the style to the princess, the earrings listed on her site—made from 18-carat yellow gold and seed pearls—"were a one-off vintage pair that sold a few years ago, dating to the 1960s/1970s."

 The princess paired her long coat with a pair of slouchy boots.